K Rock 95.5: K Rock (1990 - present)

-In 1996, K Rock and Bay FM achieved a record 11 RAWARD nominations in the programming area, winning 5 awards—an achievement equalled that year only by Melbourne's Fox FM.
-During this period, despite the strength of all Melbourne radio stations reaching the listening area, nearly 1 in 3 Geelong people listened to K Rock.
-In recent years, the ratings of K Rock have declined to the point where a 2016 ratings survey showed an audience of 8.9 per cent in the local area—behind the ABC and sister station Bay FM.

-Originally owned by the Hoyts organisation, which operated Triple M brand in Australia, K Rock was sold to Sydney-based Grant Broadcasting in the mid-1990s.
+Originally owned by Hoyts, which operated Triple M brand in Australia, K Rock was sold to Grant Broadcasters in the mid-1990s.
 Shortly after this, the station purchased the rival Geelong station, 93.9 Bay FM, moving it from its Ryrie Street studios to co-locate in the K Rock studios in Moorabool Street, Geelong.
 Both K Rock and Bay FM now operate from the same studios in Geelong's CBD.

 In 2007, K Rock celebrated 75 years of broadcasting 3GL and K Rock Footy, culminating in a week of broadcasting at various events as the city celebrated the first AFL Premiership victory by the Geelong Football Club in 44 years.

 In 2010, K Rock underwent a major format change which re-focused the music toward a younger audience and minimised the station's traditional rock base.
+In later years, K Rock would take the ARN Regional music log, which is heard on ARN's regional stations including Power FM 103.1.

+3GL revival (2023 - present)

+In 2023, 3GL was reactivated on the original 1341 AM frequency with a "classic hits" format.
+Test transmissions commenced intermittently in December 2023, using the station ID sweepers from the 70's and 80's "West Coast's 3GL 1341" and "Classic Hits 3GL Geelong", then continuously from New Years Day 2024.
+The station officially relaunched on 1 April 2024 under the slogan "Hits and Memories".
+It continues to broadcast in its new form as a separate station from K-Rock.

+K Rock Football

+K Rock only commentates on every home and away and finals matches involving the Geelong Cats plus most other finals including the Grand Final from Melbourne.
+The station also covers the match of the round from the Geelong Football Netball League.